How to Start a Business in Southern California

-So, want to start a business with your new idea and your friends and family are encouraging you to make it a reality.
+So, want to know how to start a business with your new idea and your friends and family are encouraging you to make it a reality.
 If you are ready to start a business in California, you should know running a business is a great way to create your own job and control your income.
 A business is also an asset like a home and has value that can be leveraged.
 But often the first things we think we ought to do first, like getting a business license or selecting a location, should come later after you have done research and planning.
 You will be investing time and money to start a business and this preparation is well worth it.
 Let’s take you through how to get off the ground running and the steps that it it will take.

 Things To Consider Before Getting Started

 1. Is there a market for what you want to sell?